dgc1980/AffiliateBot/README.md

 # Options for hosting

-(Gullo's Hosting)[https://hosting.gullo.me/pricing] - Cheap OpenVZ NAT Based VPS using a Shared IPv4 between other members recommended 512MB server but will worth with 256MB (upgrading to Docker for newer versions of bot 512MB required)
+[Gullo's Hosting](https://hosting.gullo.me/pricing) - Cheap OpenVZ NAT Based VPS using a Shared IPv4 between other members recommended 512MB server but will worth with 256MB (upgrading to Docker for newer versions of bot 512MB required)

 * use coupon `LEB-NAT-256MB` or `LEB-NAT-512MB` depending on your choice to take about 40% off the price

-(Boomer.host)[https://my.boomer.host/order.php?step=1&productGroup=4&product=7] - Cheap OpenVZ Based VPS with its own IPv4 - USD4.99 per year. fairly new host not many reviews I have started using one for testing
+[Boomer.hos](h)ttps://my.boomer.host/order.php?step=1&productGroup=4&product=7) - Cheap OpenVZ Based VPS with its own IPv4 - USD4.99 per year. fairly new host not many reviews I have started using one for testing

-(VirMach)[https://virmach.com/special-offers/] Cheap KVM Based VPS with cheap prices and dedicated IPv4 - I currently use a 1GB system here for my production bots and are highly recommended
+[VirMach](https://virmach.com/special-offers/) Cheap KVM Based VPS with cheap prices and dedicated IPv4 - I currently use a 1GB system here for my production bots and are highly recommended